-05/04/06 Summary of Worldwide A/H5N1 Avian Influenza Activity Update 22
+05/12/06 Summary of Worldwide A/H5N1 Avian Influenza Activity Update 23

-Since the recent outbreak activity began at the end of December 2003, there have been a total of 205 confirmed human cases and 113 deaths\.
-Cases and deaths occurred in the following nations: Egypt 12 cases and 4 deaths; Azerbaijan 8 cases and 5 deaths; Cambodia 6 cases and 6 deaths; China 18 cases and 12 deaths; Indonesia 32 cases and 24 deaths; Thailand 22 cases and 14 deaths; Vietnam 93 cases and 42 deaths; Turkey 12 cases and 4 deaths; and, Iraq 2 case and 2 deaths.
-The most recent confirmed case occurred in China.
-The case is an 8 year old girl from Sichuan province whose symptoms began on 4/16/06, and included fever and pneumonia.
-She remains hospitalized.
-According to the Chinese Ministry of Health, poultry deaths have occurred close to her home.
-Egyptian health officials are reporting the country's 13th human case of avian influenza.
-The case is a 27 year old woman who was hospitalized on 5/1/06.
-She reportedly had contact with poultry.
-This case is pending confirmation by WHO laboratories.
+Since the recent outbreak activity began at the end of December 2003, there have been a total of 208 confirmed human cases and 115 deaths\.
+Cases and deaths occurred in the following nations: Djibouti 1 case 0 deaths; Egypt 13 cases and 5 deaths; Azerbaijan 8 cases and 5 deaths; Cambodia 6 cases and 6 deaths; China 18 cases and 12 deaths; Indonesia 33 cases and 25 deaths; Thailand 22 cases and 14 deaths; Vietnam 93 cases and 42 deaths; Turkey 12 cases and 4 deaths; and, Irag 2 case and 2 deaths.
+The most recent confirmed cases and deaths occurred in Djibouti, Indonesia, and Egypt.
+Djibouti is the 8th country in Africa to report the presence of avian influenza, the 2nd country in Africa to report human cases, and the 1st country to report H5N1 in the horn of Africa.
+The case is a 2 year old girl from a rural village close to Somalia.
+She became symptomatic on 4/23/06, and is currently stable with persistent symptoms.
+The child's siblings are currently under observation.
+Apparently 3 chickens also tested positive, although it is unknown at this time if the bird and human cases are related.
+NAMRU-3 in Cairo performed the testing for this case.
+The case Egyptian health officials reported last week died on 5/4/06.
+The case was a 27 year old female from Cairo who was exposed to diseased poultry.
+The Indonesian case occurred in a 30 year old male from greater Jakarta.
+He developed symptoms on 4/17/06 and died on 4/26/06.
+It is not certain what the source of his infection was, although he lived in close proximity to penned animals, including poultry.

-Over the last week the H5N1 virus has not spread to any new countries, however, the virus continues to cause outbreaks in some previously impacted countries.
-Countries reporting confirmed outbreaks of H5N1 in bird species since late December 2003, with the most recent outbreaks listed first, include the lvory Coast, Czech Republic, Palestinian Autonomous Territories, United Kingdom (Scotland), Burkina Faso, Jordan, Sweden, Israel, Afghanistan, Cameroon, Myanmar, Albania, Serbia and Montenegro, Hungary, Poland, Switzerland, Niger, Slovakia, France, Austria, Malaysia, Azerbaijan, India, Slovenia, Bosnia Herzegovina, Germany, Nigeria, Egypt, Bulgaria, Italy, Greece, Iran, Croatia, Cyprus, Ukraine, Turkey, Romania, Indonesia, China, Russia, Thailand, Vietnam, Kuwait (only one flamingo), Kazakhstan, Mongolia, Cambodia, Korea (Rep. of), and Japan.
+Over the last week the H5N1 virus has spread to Djibouti, in the horn of Africa.
+The virus continues to cause outbreaks in some previously impacted countries.
+Countries reporting confirmed outbreaks of H5N1 in bird species since late December 2003, with the most recent outbreaks listed first, include Djibouti, Ivory Coast, Czech Republic, Palestinian Autonomous Territories, United Kingdom (Scotland), Burkina Faso, Jordan, Sweden, Israel, Afghanistan, Cameroon, Myanmar, Albania, Serbia and Montenegro, Hungary, Poland, Switzerland, Niger, Slovakia, France, Austria, Malaysia, Azerbaijan, India, Slovenia, Bosnia Herzegovina, Germany, Nigeria, Egypt, Bulgaria, Italy, Greece, Iran, Croatia, Cyprus, Ukraine, Turkey, Romania, Indonesia, China, Russia, Thailand, Vietnam, Kuwait (only one flamingo), Kazakhstan, Mongolia, Cambodia, Korea (Rep. of), and Japan.
 Countries with confirmed H5 (neuraminidase not determined yet) infection in birds include the Sudan, Philippines, Iraq, and Laos.
+Media outlets are reporting that flocks of migratory birds returning from Africa in recent weeks did not carry the H5N1 virus or spread it during their migration.

 The current phase of alert as defined by the WHO global influenza preparedness plan is phase 3, which states that human infections with a new subtype are occurring, but no human-to-human spread, or at most rare instances of spread to a close contact.
 At the present time the WHO is not recommending restrictions on travel to areas affected by H5N1 avian influenza, but is suggesting that travelers to these areas avoid contact with live animal markets and poultry farms, and any free-ranging or caged poultry.

 Evidence suggests that the primary route of infection at this time is associated with direct contact with infected poultry, or surfaces and objects contaminated by their droppings.